 8. Raise your curtain rods, and extend them well past the windows!
 The illusion of huge windows is created by adding additional ‘framing’ around the ones you have!

-1. Families are spending more time at home and their rooms reflect this.
+- Families are spending more time at home and their family room decorating reflects this.
 The trend is towards big, oversized pieces with sleek lines that provide comfy seating without being fussy.

 Key Elements Every Family Room Should Have

 1. Enough deep, comfy seating for the whole gang!
 Don’t have enough space for another couch?
 Try big, tufted ottomans to provide seating, storage (many have hinged lids) and table space (by adding a tray on top!)

 2. Different lighting options.
 Make sure you use creative placement of lamps and lights – rather than just overhead lighting – so you can read, watch TV, entertain or just hang out with the perfect illumination.